 Now, to actually answer the question.
 If I were to hypothetically suddenly want children, there are two options.
 The more likely one for me would be adoption or fostering.
 If I were to wake up over my pregnancy phobia and decide that I absolutely needed a biological child, IVF is still an option for me.
 All of my parts are there (excepting the dearly departed fallopian tubes), and I would just need medical intervention at this point to achieve pregnancy.

 What if your future husband –

 Yeah, I am going to stop you right there.
 First off, I do not live my life counting down the seconds until some man comes along and pays the dowry to take me away from my father.
 I may never be married.
 I may marry a man.
 I may marry a woman.
 I may marry multiple people and go through some messy divorces and awkward rebounds.
 Who knows?
 What I do know is that this is not a negotiable point.
 I do not want children.
-I do not want to marry someone who brings children to the relationship.
+I do not want to raise someone else’s children.
 And I absolutely will not be pressured, forced, or tricked into motherhood.
 If that is not acceptable to a future partner, then we were never meant to be.

 Do you hate kids?

 Nope.
 I don’t always understand kids, and I often feel as though I don’t have the patience for kids, but I do not feel some sort of blanket hatred or anger towards children.
 There is a movement of women who consider themselves childfree, and often it turns a bit mean.
 They make fun of women who have children (with terminology like ‘moo’ for the mother and ‘crotchdropping’ for the child), but that is not who I am.
 What is most important to me is reproductive freedom for women.
 It seems a bit backwards and counterproductive for me to look for acceptance for my lifestyle choices while simultaneously tearing down other women.
 There are plenty of children who have a place in my life, and I love them.
 I also love turning them over to a responsible adult when I’ve had enough.